Do You Know How To Choose A Membrane Filter?

 2. The pore size of the filter membrane

-For chromatographic column systems using fillers of 3um or greater size, a 0.45um needle filter or filter membrane can be used.
+For chromatographic column systems using fillers of 3um or greater size, membrane filter 0.45 or filter membrane can be used.
 For chromatographic systems with fillers less than 3um or involving microbial growth, a 0.2um filter is recommended.
 For the difficult turbidity solution, a 1-5um filter membrane can be used for pre-filtration, and then the corresponding filter membrane can be used for further filtration.

 3. Characteristics of samples